American Fork High School: Marching band

 The American Fork High School Marching Band has been invited to parades across the nation, and has performed at Bands of America (BOA) competitions on multiple occasions.
 They qualified in 1995 for Finals at the Bands of America Grand National Championships.
 They marched in the 1998 Rose Parade in Pasadena, California.
 In January 2005, they participated in President George W. Bush's second inauguration parade.
 In 2007 and 2014, they traveled to New York City as one of only 2 bands from Utah to ever participate in the Macy's Thanksgiving Day Parade.
 In 2008, the band placed first at the BOA Regional in Las Vegas, becoming the reigning Western Regional Champions, the only band from Utah ever to win the title.
 The band then won the Western Regional competition in 2009.
 In 2010 and 2011 the band placed second overall.
-The band were BOA Regional Champions again in 2012, 2013, 2014, 2015, 2016, 2017, 2019, and 2021.
+The band were BOA Regional Champions again in 2012, 2013, 2014, 2015, 2016, 2017, 2019, 2021, 2022, and 2023.In the 2023 season, the band won the Arizona and St George Regionals, the band's first time winning two regionals in a year.

-The band has consisted of 200+ members for the past several years.
-The band has a tradition of honoring deceased current students and teachers by using a missing man formation, which has happened at least four times in the last two decades.
-In 2009, a band instructor died in a bus accident while attempting to prevent a crash.

 In 2008, the American Fork High School Marching Band traveled to Indianapolis, Indiana for the Bands of America Grand National Championships.
 They made it to the semifinals and placed 14th out of nearly 90 bands.
 At the 2009 Grand National Competition, the American Fork Marching Band was presented with the Esprit de Corps award.
 They also placed 15th in the nation when they competed in one of the most competitive years Grand Nationals has ever seen.
 In 2010, American Fork was one of the three recipients of the Sudler Shield.
 In 2013, the band took 17th place in the Bands of America Grand National Championships.
 The band went to grand nationals once again in 2018 after a 5-year break from the competition.
 They placed 16th and less than 1.05 points away from finals while competing in a very competitive semi-finals competition.
 In 2020, amidst the COVID-19 pandemic, the band participated in the V-USBands program, and won 1st place in Division 4 at the National Championships.
-The band traveled to Bands Of America’s Grand Nationals again in 2022 and placed 13th overall, their highest placement ever, only 0.4 points away from finals.
+The band traveled to Bands Of America's Grand Nationals again in 2022 and placed 13th overall, their highest placement ever, only 0.4 points away from finals.
+The band once again participated in the Bands of America Grand National Championships in Indianapolis, Indiana in November 2024, qualifying for finals for the first time since 1995, earning 8th place in the nation.

 The band performed in the 2012 New Year's Day Rose Parade for the second time on January 2, 2012.
 The first performance was in 1972 under the direction of C. Russell Fadely.
 They are one of three bands in Utah's history to march in this parade.